 Engage often with the work of other UX designers.
 This sort of immersion into the work will help keep up your inspiration and help you focus on better, more impactful designs.

 Last but not least, keep wanting better for yourself and your work.
-As long as you know there's room to become a better UX designer, you'll be able to find those areas of improvement easily and make a big splash in the industry!
+As long as you know, there's room to become a better UX designer.
+You'll be able to easily find those areas of improvement easily and make a big splash in the industry!

 Until next time, Be creative! - Pix'sTory made by Juno Yates